goenv -- Go environment manager

 - In advance of using installation scripts, please make sure directories specified by $GOENVGOROOT and $GOENVTARGET exist and those permissions are correctly set.

-- Make sure git and mercurial are installed.
+- Make sure git is installed.

 2.1 Fast installation